Rye (town), New York: History

 John Budd, who in 1663 was selected by the colonists to be its representative to the government of Connecticut, had purchased a large portion of land west of Blind Brook, an area called Apawquammis by the Indians, for the sum of eighty pounds sterling on November 8, 1661, one of three major land purchases by Budd from the Indians in the area that month.
 In 1666, Budd purchased yet another large parcel.
 By this time, other colonists had grown concerned at the size of Budd's holdings, and Budd's willingness to "settle people upon it", which they regarded as "extreamely prejuditial to the towne" of Rye.
 On October 2, 1668, nine inhabitants of Rye, apparently led by Peter Disbrow, petitioned the governor in Hartford to force Budd to sell some of his holdings to them.
 The petition failed, and Budd continued selling tracts to new settlers, as did his descendants.
 One such sale, in 1745, of 150 acre was from another John Budd, a grandson of the founder, to Peter Jay, father of John Jay, subsequently the president of the Continental Congress, co-author with Alexander Hamilton and James Madison of The Federalist Papers, and Chief Justice of the United States, among other major distinctions.

 The town grew and developed Poningo Neck, the current business district of the city of Rye, and finally the Saw Pit area, known today as Port Chester.
 Original roads, including the Post Road, King Street, and Grace Church Street, are some of the oldest roads, then carriage paths, that led residents in and out of the area.

-The Rye Town Park-Bathing Complex and Oakland Beach was added to the National Register of Historic Places in 2003 is located in city of Rye but is accessible for residents of the town and its villages.
+The Rye Town Park-Bathing Complex and Oakland Beach, added to the National Register of Historic Places in 2003, is located in city of Rye but is accessible for residents of the town and its villages.

 Geography

-According to the United States Census Bureau, the town has a total area of 7.3 sqmi, of which 6.9 sqmi is land and 0.4 sqmi, or 6.33%, is water.
+According to the United States Census Bureau, the town has a total area of 7.3 sqmi, of which 6.9 sqmi is land and 0.4 sqmi, or 5.81%, is water.

 The town of Rye consists of two discontiguous portions.
 The City of Rye separates the village of Mamaroneck (to the southwest) from the villages of Port Chester and Rye Brook (to the north and northeast).

 Rye Town is not to be mistaken with Rye City.